rossetti/KSLBook/docs/04-Chapter4.md

     condition to occur in order to proceed.
 In this system, the customer may have to wait in a queue until the pharmacist becomes available.

-With an activity diagram and pseudo-code such as this available to represent a solid conceptual understanding of the system, you can begin the model development process.
+With an activity diagram and pseudo-code to represent a solid conceptual understanding of the system, you can begin the model development process.